louib/TStick/Sopranino/2GW/FW19101/Docs/T-Stick_2GW_Connecting_Guide(v1.1).md

 ![Save settings](./images/6_save_settings(v1.1).jpg "Save settings")

-- Wait at least 5 seconds before click in __how it went__.
+- Wait at least 5 seconds before clicking on __how it went__.
 This will take you to the main setup page.

 ![How it went](./images/7_how_it_went(v1.1).jpg "How it went")